johanpiquet/jopi-rewrite/_doc/cookbook/handling_request_data.md

 There is more than one source of data, since there is:
 - Data coming from the URL:
     - The query string: https://my-site/ `?sort=asc&filter=jopi`.
-    - A part of the URL which can be used as a parameter: https://my-site/category/ `programming` / listing
+    - A part of the URL which can be used as a parameter: https://my-site/category/`:namedPart`/ listing
 - Data coming from POST and PUT requests, which can be HTML, plain text, JSON or FormData

 ## JopiRequest.getReqData